 It’s illegal for anyone under age 21 to buy, or attempt to buy, any alcoholic beverage.
-However, they may attempt to buy to help police entrap clerks.
+But they may attempt to buy to help police entrap clerks.

-It is also illegal for anyone knowingly to buy alcoholic beverages between 2:00 a.m. and 6:00 a.m.
+It is also illegal for anyone to buy alcoholic beverages between 2:00 a.m. and 6:00 a.m.

-In addition, drinking alcohol below the age of 21 is a criminal offense.
+In addition, drinking alcohol below the age of 21 is a crime.

 Customers of restaurants may take home partially consumed bottles of wine.
 This law is to discourage over-drinking to avoid wasting the remaining wine.

 Those under 21 may drink in a private location with a parent, guardian, or spouse age 21 or older.
 Vehicles are not private locations.

 A person age 21 might give alcohol to someone under that age.
 They might think they are being a good friend.
 But a conviction can be harmful.
 It tends to be “unlawfully dealing with a minor.”
 Or a similar evil-sounding charge.
 It may keep the person from being a police officer, teacher, lawyer, social worker, etc. Ignorance is no protection.

 You might be interested in these.

 This may result from consuming too much alcohol from any source.
 For instance, it might be from beverages and/or meds such as cough syrup.
 It might be from drugs (including prescription drugs).
 Or it might be from any combination of alcohol and drugs.